stecrotti/MatrixProductBP.jl/README.md

 - log of partial free energies
 - reasoning on matrix size for SI
 - compare magnetizations instead of KLs for binary variables
+- Soft Marginl sampler to which it's easy to append new samples